networknt/json-schema-validator/README.md

 When the library creates a schema from the schema factory, it creates a distinct validator instance for each location on the evaluation path.
 This means if there are different `$ref` that reference the same schema location, different validator instances are created for each evaluation path.

-When the schema is created, the library will automatically preload all the validators needed and resolve references.
+When the schema is created, the library will by default automatically preload all the validators needed and resolve references.
+This can be disabled with the `preloadJsonSchema` option in the `SchemaValidatorsConfig`.
 At this point, no exceptions will be thrown if a reference cannot be resolved.
 If there are references that are cyclic, only the first cycle will be preloaded.
 If you wish to ensure that remote references can all be resolved, the `initializeValidators` method needs to be called on the `JsonSchema` which will throw an exception if there are references that cannot be resolved.

-The `JsonSchema` created from the factory should be cached and reused.
+Instances for `JsonSchemaFactory` and the `JsonSchema` created from it are designed to be thread-safe provided its configuration is not modified and should be cached and reused.
 Not reusing the `JsonSchema` means that the schema data needs to be repeated parsed with validator instances created and references resolved.
+When references are resolved, the validators created will be cached.
+For schemas that have deeply nested references, the memory needed for the validators may be very high, in which case the caching may need to be disabled using the `cacheRefs` option in the `JsonSchemaValidatorsConfig`.
+Disabling this will mean the validators from the references need to be re-created for each validation run which will impact performance.

 Collecting annotations will adversely affect validation performance.